leiluk1/gaze-based-segmentation/README.md

 For instance, assume that the preprocessed data is stored in directory `data`, the MedSAM model is placed in `weigths/medsam` folder, and the model checkpoints should be saved in `train_point_prompt`.
 Then, to train the model, run the following commands:

-1. WORD (with 10% random preprocessing):
+1. WORD data preprocessing (with 10% saved on a disk):
     ```
     python src/preprocess_CT.py --nii_path "./data/WORD-V0.1.0/imagesTr" --gt_path "./data/WORD-V0.1.0/labelsTr" --img_name_suffix ".nii.gz" --npy_path "./data/WORD/train_" --proportion 0.1
     ```